One Year-Old And Still Having Coffee …by Susan Lute

 PS.
 After today, my posts will be shifting to Monday, that most challenging day of the week, when most of us head back to the day job.

-Posted on July 8, 2012, in Susan Lute and tagged Cassiel Knight, coffee, Darla Luke, entangled publishing, epublishing, legacy publishing, Nancy Brophy, new world, old world, One year old, publishing, See Jane Publish, self-publishing, Susan Lute, tea, traditional publishing, writing.
+Posted on July 8, 2012, in General and tagged Cassiel Knight, coffee, Darla Luke, entangled publishing, epublishing, General, legacy publishing, new world, old world, One year old, publishing, See Jane Publish, self-publishing, Susan Lute, tea, traditional publishing, writing.
 Bookmark the permalink.
 8 Comments.